Narooma and Bermagui road trip; lighthouses of South coast NSW

 For fun big things to see on the way, read 11 big things to see in NSW.

-New South Wales has more than 40 lighthouses alone.
-The lighthouses are historical and some of them are recognised as government listed heritage properties.
-Out of the 25 lighthouses maintained by Roads and Maritime Services (RMS) on the East coast of Australia, there are around 13 lighthouses in NSW state.
+In New South Wales, there are over 40 lighthouses, each carrying historical significance, with some designated as government-listed heritage properties.
+Among the 25 lighthouses managed by Roads and Maritime Services (RMS) along the East Coast of Australia, approximately 13 are located within the NSW state.

 Lighthouses in NSW